cicl-stanford/counterfactual_decisions/README.md

 for the paper "That was close!
 A counterfactual simulation model of causal judgments about decisions" by Sarah A. Wu, Shruti Sridhar, and Tobias Gerstenberg.

-To be presented as a poster and published in the proceedings of the 44th Annual Conference of the Cognitive Science Society (CogSci).
+To be presented at the 44th Annual Conference of the Cognitive Science Society (CogSci 2022), and published in the Conference Proceedings.

 __Contents__:
 - [Introduction](#introduction)